 |Nutritional Guidelines (per serving)|

-Like most Thai stir-fries, this personal favorite cooks up really quickly once you have all the ingredients ready.
+Like most Thai stir-fries, this personal favorite cooks up quickly once you have all the ingredients ready.
 Thai lime leaves (also known as kaffir or makrut lime leaves) are an essential part of this stir-fry, so don't skimp on them.
 You can buy lime leaves at most Asian grocery stores—look for them in frozen packets.
 Serve this stir-fry with jasmine rice or coconut rice.

 - For the Sauce: